‘This is a crisis’: Tens of thousands of children affected by pandemic-related deaths of parents

 Throughout the pandemic, public health experts and other observers have often noted that children have been largely spared the worst because they are less likely to develop severe illness from the virus.
 The fact that many of the dead are parents or caregivers has been largely left out of the conversation.

 A new study published Thursday in the journal Pediatrics attempts to quantify the vast hole left by these deaths, estimating that roughly 140,000 children under 18 may have lost parents or caregivers from March 2020 to June 2021 due to covid or other causes classified as pandemic-related.
-Those numbers take into account both official covid deaths and deaths from other causes, such as homicides and drug overdoses, beyond those expected in a typical year without the pandemic.
+Those numbers take into account both official covid deaths and deaths from other causes, such as homicides and drug overdoses, beyond those expected in a typical year before the pandemic.

-Losing a parent or other primary caregiver is one of the most stressful things that can happen in a child’s life — putting them at risk of a trajectory of depression and post-traumatic stress, as well as physical manifestations of grief, such as heart problems.
+The consequences are life-changing: Losing a parent or other primary caregiver is one of the most stressful things that can happen in a child’s life — putting them at risk of a trajectory of depression and post-traumatic stress, as well as physical manifestations of grief, such as heart problems.

-The data reveals vast disparities by race and ethnicity — even more skewed toward an overrepresentation of minority communities than covid deaths.
+The data also reveal vast disparities by race and ethnicity — even more skewed toward an overrepresentation of minority communities than covid deaths.
 In the United States as a whole, 1 out of 500 children lost at least one parent/caregiver.
 But for American Indian children, it’s 1 out of 168; for Black children, 1 out of 310; for Hispanic children, 1 out of 412, for Asian children, 1 out of 612; and for White children, 1 out of 753.
 The highest burden of death has occurred along the U.S.-Mexico border, in the South and in tribal areas.

 Susan Hillis, a Centers for Disease Control and Prevention researcher and lead author of the study, said she has been lying awake at night worrying about the magnitude of the problem.
 “It’s disturbing to think about how for every four covid deaths, one child is left behind,” Hillis said.
 “This is a crisis.”